Terrible Trio

-The Terrible Trio is a group of supervillains appearing in comic books published by DC Comics, first appearing in Detective Comics #253 (March 1958).
+The Terrible Trio is a group of supervillains appearing in American comic books published by DC Comics, first appearing in Detective Comics #253 (March 1958).
 Individually known as Fox, Vulture, and Shark, their respective real names were originally Warren Lawford, Armand Lydecker, and Gunther Hardwick - though these have changed over the decades.

 Publication history

 The Terrible Trio first appeared in Detective Comics #253 and were created by Dave Wood and Sheldon Moldoff.

 Fictional character history

-The Terrible Trio are originally three famous inventors in Gotham City, who sought new challenges by starting a criminal career.
+The Terrible Trio are originally three famous inventors in Gotham City named Warren Lawford, Armand Lydecker, and Gunther Hardwick, who sought new challenges by starting a criminal career.
 As a gimmick, they dress up in business suits while wearing animal masks.
 From this, they become known as the Fox, the Shark and the Vulture.
 Tapping into their respective areas of expertise, they base their technology on their respective animal themes.
 The Trio are recurrent foes of Batman and Robin, but also battle G'nort and Doctor Mid-Nite.

 A second group of Terrible Trio are a group of thugs who take on the identities of Batman's old foes.
 Batman soon realizes that one of the members is Lucius Fox's son Timothy.
 He and two other friends co-opt the identities of the original Trio and attempt to rob guests of Bruce Wayne's penthouse before Batman defeats him.